Sun Ce: Comics and anime

 In the anime Yokoyama Mitsuteru Sangokushi, Sun Ce fights alongside his father against Dong Zhuo and is befriended by Liu Bei, Guan Yu, and Zhang Fei, with whom he trains to become a hero.

 The protagonist of the manga/anime Ikki Tousen, Sonsaku Hakufu, is loosely based on the historical figure Sun Ce ("Sonsaku Hakufu" being the Japanese reading of Sun Ce's name and courtesy name).
 Her guardian, Shuuyu Koukin, bears the same name and personality as Zhou Yu.

 In the anime Kōtetsu Sangokushi, Sun Ce is portrayed as a once kind-hearted and virtuous hero who was corrupted by the power of the Imperial Seal, causing him to kill its protector.

 In the Chinese manhua The Ravages of Time, Sun Ce is a cunning, ruthless and manipulative character.

 Video games

 Sun Ce appears in Koei's Romance of the Three Kingdoms strategy game series.

 Sun Ce is featured as a playable character in Koei's Dynasty Warriors video game series, as well as Warriors Orochi, a crossover between Dynasty Warriors and Samurai Warriors.

+Sun Ce appears as a recruitable ally in Team Ninja's Wo Long: Fallen Dynasty, also published by Koei.

-Sun Ce is also a legendary character in Creative Assembly's Total War: Three Kingdoms, the newest part of the Total War video games series which was released on May 23, 2019.
+Sun Ce is also a legendary character in Creative Assembly's Total War: Three Kingdoms, the 12th mainline instalment in the Total War video games series.

 Sun Ce is also a playable character in the fighting game Sango Fighter 2.